Christian National Trade Union Federation: History

 After World War II, the corporatist model, which the CNV advocated was introduced in the Netherlands, this was combined with a strong welfare state.
 Unions received more influence in Dutch politics: the CNV became part of the Social-Economic Council an advisory board of government composed of representatives from unions, employers' organisations and independent scientists.

 Because of the depillarisation of Dutch society and the rising political polarisation between left and right, the three major unions, the socialist NVV, the Protestant CNV and the Dutch Catholic Trade Union Federation (NKV) began to open talks in order to found one single federation of Dutch unions.
 In 1974 the CNV left those talks.
 In 1976 the NVV and NKV merged to form the Federation of Dutch Trade Unions (FNV), which was led by Wim Kok.

 Activities

 The most important function of CNV is the CAO-talks, over wages and secondary working conditions, it holds with the employers' federations.
 It also advises government via the Social Economic Council in which other unions, the employers' organisations and government appointed experts also have seats.

 Ideology

 The CNV started out as a moderate, Christian-democratic union, which was opposed to class struggle and workers' ownership of the means of production.
 Gradually, however, it oriented itself towards cooperation with the employers' organisations and a corporatist model of the economy.
 The CNV still prefers cooperating with employers over strikes.

-In recent years it has been more successful in adapting to new societal trends compared to the FNV.
 It has founded a youth union, CNV-jongeren to address the issues of the ageing population and it has campaigned on issues of international cooperation with a separate organisation called CNV international.